 - 1. Client Assessment and Engagement This is defined as a fundamental Project business practice.
 This activity should be conducted prior to the onset of service delivery.
-A client assessment requires an interview to be completed between the prospective MBE client and the Project employee or representative.
-The Project will ensure that a written agreement (i.e., signed Client Engagement Form) is executed with each client that specifies services to be provided.
-This engagement form must outline services individually tailored to the specific needs of each client and include a course of action for assisting the client in reaching its strategic goals.
-A completed form should contain the following elements: - 2.
-Intake Background and contact information on the client, such as: - Client capability; - Determination of client service needs; - Development of a tailored Service Plan; and - Identification of strategic resources and referrals, used in conjunction with the Project direct assistance.
+A client assessment requires an interview to be completed between the prospective MBE client and a Project employee or representative to obtain specific information about the status of the client's business and potential technical assistance or development needs.
+Once the assessment has been conducted, the Project will execute a client engagement form (i.e., a written service agreement) between the client and Project director.
+This engagement form must outline services individually tailored to the specific needs of each client and include a course of action for assisting the client in reaching its strategic goals. - 2.
+Intake Background and contact information on the client, such as: - Client capability; - Determination of client service needs; - Development of a tailored Service Plan; and, - Identification of strategic resources and referrals, used in conjunction with the Project direct assistance.